dhanujdev/Jatin-Jewellers-Hyd/README.md

 - For pendants: Include #pendant, #pendants, #necklace, or #necklaces
 - For bracelets: Include #bracelet, #bracelets, #bangle, or #bangles

-### Setting Up Instagram API Access (One-Time Setup)
+### Setting Up Instagram API Access (Only for Option 3)

-To fetch images from Instagram, you'll need to set up API access:
+To fetch images from Instagram using the API, you'll need to set up API access:

 1. Create a Facebook Developer account at [developers.facebook.com](https://developers.facebook.com/)
 2. Create a Facebook App